alpinejs.nvim icon

 Alpine.js Highlighting and Completion for Neovim

-alpinejs.nvim is a free, open source Neovim plugin that brings Alpine.js developer support to Neovim: directive and magic-property highlighting, optional nvim-cmp completion, and VS Code-format snippets.
-It mirrors the language coverage of Alpine.js Tools, the VS Code extension this plugin is based on: HTML, EJS, PHP, Twig, Nunjucks, Blade, Liquid, and Jinja2.
+alpinejs.nvim is a free, open source Neovim plugin that brings Alpine.js developer support to Neovim: directive and magic-property highlighting, completion for every major engine, hover documentation, unknown-directive diagnostics, go to definition, and VS Code-format snippets.
+It is at feature parity with Alpine.js Tools, the VS Code extension this plugin is based on, and covers the same twelve languages: HTML, EJS, PHP, Twig, Nunjucks, Blade, Liquid, Jinja2, Astro, and JSX/TSX.

 All dependencies beyond Neovim itself are optional.
-The plugin degrades gracefully when nvim-treesitter, nvim-cmp, or LuaSnip are absent.
+The plugin degrades gracefully when nvim-treesitter, a completion engine, or LuaSnip are absent.

 Features